stillnet/cxwWebAgent/README.md

 # cxwWebAgent

-Monitors response times of websites and logs the data into a PostgreSQL databsae
+Monitors response times of websites and logs the data into a PostgreSQL database.
+Waits 1 second inbetween requests, not including the time the request actually took.
+So the requests will never "pile up".
+A request is run, and once it finishes the program waits 1 second before sending the next request to that same site.
+All sites listed in the configuration file are run concurrently.

 ## Usage